-He teaches tuba, euphonium, ensemble-leading and educational skills at the Royal Conservatory in The Hague, and works as a conductor and chambermusic-coach at several conservatories and at the Nederlands Blazers Ensemble.
+He teaches tuba, euphonium, ensemble-leading and educational skills at the Royal Conservatory in The Hague, and works as a conductor and chambermusic-coach at several conservatories.
 Besides that he has been chief conductor for many years with three symphony orchestras: The Hague Students Symphony Orchestra ‘Valerius’, The National Project Orchestra and the Bataafs Symphony Orchestra.
 He went on tour to China, South-Africa, France, Italy and Germany, and performed masterpieces like The Planets (Holst), Pictures of an Exhibition (Mussorgsky) and the Fifth Symphony of Shostakovich.

 He studied tuba at the Royal Conservatory (The Hague) with Hendrik-Jan Renes and followed masterclasses with Roger Bobo, Jens Bjørn Larsen and Rex Martin.
 Playing euphonium he won the solist-price at the Dutch Brassband Festival in 1997 with Brassband Schoonhoven and participated succesfully at the UGDA European Tuba-contest (Luxemburg), where he was invited as a jury-member afterwards.
 Four years he toured around Europe with the National Youth Orchestra and the World Youth Orchestra.